loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Target.typ

 Utilizing the flexibility given by x86-64, #ln gains a lot of control over how the calling convention is implemented and how the stack, registers, and memory in general is used.
-In other words, it gives us the ability to have complete control over the language's Application Binary Interface (ABI).
+In other words, it gives us the ability to have complete control over the language's application binary Interface (ABI).
 See @languageAbiChapter for details about that.

 Similarly to other languages #ln uses stack frames for function calls,